UlissesAD/UlissesAD/README.md

 College Student and Digital Innovation One (DIO) Student

 last update 20/09/2022.

+here i submit almost all of my projects, but the most important are starred :star:

 i'm focussed in learn Web Development and software development, but i like to program in general

 ### :gear:Skills